nvh95/nvh95/README.md

 - [Henry: Chàng Lead team Frontend Engineer được đích thân Founder Hùng Trần chiêu mộ](https://vn.got-it.ai/blog/henry-chang-lead-frontend-developer-duoc-dich-than-ceo-hung-tran-chieu-mo)
 - [Don’t be afraid to face fear and discomfort.
 That’s when we grow to become better](https://techiestory.net/post/54-hung-nguyen)

+## Perks
+- [Codecrafters 40% off - 1 year plan](https://app.codecrafters.io/join?via=nvh95): A platform help to level up your engineering skills by recreating tools like Git, Redis, and SQLite from scratch.

 ## Opportunities

 💼 I am obsessed with Developer Experience (DX) and User Experience (UX).
 I write dev tools and web applications to make developers and users happier.
 If you want to hire me for: